Hi-Life-Ai/To-Do-Internship/README.md

 > 12. Commit with `ADDED Title to Task 1` as the commit message
 > 13. Push/Sync Changes to the Repo
 > 14. Make sure the changes reflect in your GitHub Repo and report to Danny!

+## Task 2 - 16 July 2022

+> Use the task1.html file to try out tables, links and other basic html tags.
+> Don't forget to commit and push your changes to GitHub

+## Task 3 - 18 July 2022

+> Create a new folder `Task 3` in the Internshup-Hilifeai Repo
+> Add `task3.html` and `style.css` to the folder `Task 3`
+> Try out all the CSS elements using an External CSS method
+> Don't forget to commit and push your changes to GitHub